dotnet/csharplang/proposals/improved-interpolated-strings.md

 If the type of an interpolated string is `System.IFormattable` or `System.FormattableString`, the meaning is a call to `System.Runtime.CompilerServices.FormattableStringFactory.Create`.
 If the type is `string`, the meaning of the expression is a call to `string.Format`.
 In both cases **if there exists an overload that takes a single argument and there exists an _implicit\_string\_builder\_conversion_ from the interpolated string to the parameter type, that overload is used according to the builder pattern.
 Otherwise**, the argument list of the call consists of a format string literal with placeholders for each interpolation, and an argument for each expression corresponding to the place holders.

+**Open Question**:

+Do we want to instead just make the compiler know about `InterpolatedStringBuilder` and skip the `string.Format` call entirely?
+It would allow us to hide a method that we don't necessarily want to put in people's faces when they manually call `string.Format`.

+**Open Question**:

+Do we want to have builders for `System.IFormattable` and `System.FormattableString` as well?

 ### Lowering

 Both the general pattern and the specific changes for interpolated strings directly converted to `string`s follow the same lowering pattern.
 The `GetInterpolatedStringBuilder` method is